 The straps come with foam handles, a set of ankle cradles, and a mesh travel bag to pack it all in.
 The straps are designed to hold up to 300 pounds of weight, making them ideal for heavier exercisers.
 With the instructional manual included in the set, you have everything you need to get started with your own customized suspension training program on the go.

 - The straps are easy to install and use.
 There’s no hardware required; all you need to do is slip the anchor onto your door and you’re ready to start working out.
-It takes a few seconds to get ready for the training.
+It takes a few seconds to get ready for the suspension training system.

 - The straps and handles feel durable and comfortable, and the straps can be easily adjusted according to your desired length.
-For those who spend a lot of time training at home, they’re a great option.
+For those who spend a lot of time for home workout, they’re a great option.

 - You won’t have to worry about these straps breaking on you.
 With their durable design and 300-pound weight limit, they’re a great option for anyone.